Yacht Charter Greece

 If you are on a bare boat rental in Greece you need to have certain sailing qualifications, the most common ones are listed below:

-If you are from the UK you can charter a yacht with any qualifications including or above the RYA Day Skipper level
+If you qualifierd through the RYA then you can charter a yacht with any qualifications including or above the RYA Day Skipper level.

 International Certificate of Competence (ICC)